-Most road vehicles use vacuum sensing, or a combination of vacuum and centrifugal, to get the best timing over a wide range of engine operations -- low throttle low rpm, low throttle high rpm, high throttle high rpm and every variation in between.
+Most road vehicles use vacuum spark advance, or a combination of vacuum and centrifugal (mechancial) spark advance, to get the best timing over a wide range of engine operations -- low throttle low rpm, low throttle high rpm, high throttle high rpm and every variation in between.

 The early Beetles (up to and including the 1970 model year) used the following carburetors -

 - 28PICT/1 (40hp 1200cc engine),